koelslaw/documentation/topics/vmware/README.md

 ![](../../images/esxi-browse-datastore.png)
 4. Click on `Create directory` and make a new directory called `iso`
 1. Click on the new `iso` folder and click `Upload`
-1. Upload your RHEL and RockNSM ISO's, when that's done, click `Close`
+1. Upload your RHEL, when that's done, click `Close`

 # Create Networking Ports